 For more information please see information on the Accessibility Services web site.

 Student rights may involve things such as student participation, students’ work environment, how to conduct exams and degree projects and much more.
 Your rights and responsibilities as a student towards the University and your department are governed by university policies and national laws and regulations.
-For more information on student rights please see here.

 Studentlund

 Studentlund consists of the student nations, the Academic Society and the student unions.
 When you become a member of Studentlund you receive access to a social community and cultural events.
-You also receive the opportunity to infuence your education, network with potential future employers, get placed in the housing queue and much more.
+You also receive the opportunity to influence your education, network with potential future employers, get placed in the housing queue and much more.

 The student nations organise social activities outside of studies.
 The majority of the nations’ activities consist of catering, pubs and nightclubs, but also include sports activities, newspapers, choirs, scholarships and housing.
 To get access to a specific nation’s housing you must be a member of that particular nation.